On the consistency of measurement protocols for quantum processes fluctuations: Introduction

 Although intuitive, the TPM approach has several drawbacks.
-Perhaps the most important one is that the initial measurement collapses any superpositions in $\rho$ with respect to the eigenbasis of $O$.
-This can lead TPM to fail to respect conservation laws \cite{Perarnau2017,Baumer2018,Silva2021}, as demonstrated in Fig. 1 and the ``Methods'' section.
-These and other limitations~\cite{Silva2024,Silva2023} have prompted the development of alternative methodologies for describing the statistics of VPQs, including the well-known full-counting statistics~\cite{Esposito2009}, quasi-probabilities~\cite{Gherardini2024}, Gaussian pointers~\cite{Talkner2016}, and two-time observables \cite{Silva2021,Silva2023,Silva2024,Maquedano2024,Lindblad1983,Allahverdyan2005}, among others~\cite{Baumer2018}.
+Perhaps the most important one is that the initial measurement collapses any superpositions in $\rho$ with respect to the eigenbasis of $H(0)$.
+This can lead TPM to fail to respect conservation laws \cite{Perarnau2017,Baumer2018,Silva2021}\footnote{We later exemplify cases of such conservation disturbances in section ``Trapped ion case study''}.
+These and other limitations~\cite{Silva2024,Silva2023} have prompted the development of alternative methodologies for describing the statistics of work, including the well-known full-counting statistics~\cite{Esposito2009}, quasi-probabilities~\cite{Gherardini2024}, Gaussian pointers~\cite{Talkner2016}, and two-time observables \cite{Silva2021,Silva2023,Silva2024,Maquedano2024,Lindblad1983,Allahverdyan2005}, among others~\cite{Baumer2018}.
 These approaches, however, often produce conflicting results, raising critical concerns for both foundational physics and practical applications.
 Indeed, because they provide contradictory predictions, it is unclear which approach, if any, accurately reflects the underlying physics.
-Also, in the absence of a standardized protocol, physical conclusions risk being influenced more by the measurement procedure chosen itself than by the process under investigation (e.g., the example in Fig. 1).
+Also, in the absence of a standardized protocol, physical conclusions risk being influenced more by the measurement procedure chosen itself than by the process under investigation.
 Furthermore, the lack of a reliable standard has critical implications for quantum technologies.
 Predictions must be accurate and consistent across diverse scenarios to ensure quantum devices' functionality and resource efficiency--faulty or overly demanding predictions can undermine their practical feasibility.

-Without a universally accepted standard methodology, grounding protocols in fundamental principles of physics offers a clear and reliable criterion to ensure their consistency and applicability across diverse scenarios~\cite{Hovhannisyan2024,Brandao2013,Brandao2015,Silva2024,Perarnau2017,Guryanova2016}.
-Motivated by this, we propose four fundamental properties that any consistent protocol for measuring VPQs should satisfy ensuring conservation laws, the no-signaling principle, and expected constraints on physical realism.
-By assuming these criteria, we prove that there is a unique measurement protocol able to meet all principles simultaneously: the two-times quantum observable protocol~\cite{Silva2021,Silva2023,Silva2024,Maquedano2024,Lindblad1983,Allahverdyan2005}.
-This protocol can thus serve as the necessary standard measurement protocol to compute VPQs.